 Potatoes (Solanum tuberosum) are a staple of the American diet and are a common ingredient in many foods.
 While they're heavily cultivated commercially, potatoes are also fairly easy to grow at home in your vegetable garden, and learning how to store seed potatoes makes it easy to plant them when you're ready.
 If you've grown potatoes in the past and want another crop this year, you may have considered using seed potatoes.
 Proper storage and care of your seed potatoes can mean all the difference when it comes to a healthy, bountiful crop.

 What Are Seed Potatoes?

-Potatoes are tubers, which means that they grow as the food supply for the leafy green part of their plant.
+Potatoes are tubers, which means they grow as the food supply for the leafy green part of their plant.
 The tuber grows larger underground to store food for the plant.
 If provided proper nutrients, tubers like potatoes grow sprouts underground, which we call eyes.
 The eyes of a potato then develop into new plants.

 How to Harvest Seed Potatoes

 To harvest seed potatoes, dig up any potatoes you wish to store for next year.
 Brush the dirt off the potatoes, but don't wash them.
 You may also purchase certified disease-free potatoes from a garden supply or home improvement store.
 Starting fresh with certified seed potatoes each year lessens the risk of an infected and damaged crop.

 If you choose homegrown seed potatoes, practice crop rotation, planting your potatoes in a different place each year to prevent disease.
 Not only is this important for the yield of your harvest, it's essential for your seed potatoes.
 This is because diseases carried by these seed potatoes are likely to persist into another growing season.

 Another way to maximize the return on your crop is to harvest seed potatoes of varying types, including heirloom varieties.
 If you do accidentally introduce a disease to your crop, you might have a higher yield if you've established a diverse population.